Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 ### Step 3: Register the sample application(s) in your tenant

+While there are multiple projects in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
+This reuse of app ids (client ids) is used when the apps themselves are just components of one larger app topology.

-There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
-To register these projects, you can:
+There is one project in this sample.
+To register it, you can:

 * follow the steps below for manually register your apps
 * or use PowerShell scripts that: